-Ayalon-Canada Park near Latrun junction offers nature, hiking, and cycling trails, places for a picnic, viewpoints, and ruins from various periods.
-Let’s begin exploring!
+Ayalon-Canada Park near Latrun has hiking tracks, cycling trails, places for a picnic, viewpoints, and ruins from various periods.

-Ayalon-Canada Park is located near Latrun interchange between roads #1 and #3.
+Ayalon-Canada Park is near the Latrun interchange between roads #1 and #3.

 And here is a map by KKL of Ayalon-Canada Park: